By: This guest post is written by Jorn Trommelen.

 We confirmed that resistance exercise increases the muscle protein synthetic response to pre-sleep protein ingestion in older adults using 3 different techniques.
 Therefore, we can have a lot of confidence in our results.

-This study extends upon our previous findings that protein ingestion prior to sleep increases overnight muscle protein synthesis, by showing that protein ingestion and resistance exercise performed earlier in the day work synergistically.
+This study extends upon our previous findings that ingesting protein before bed increases overnight muscle protein synthesis, by showing that protein ingestion and resistance exercise performed earlier in the day work synergistically.

 Howlerda et al. Physical Activity Performed in the Evening Increases the Overnight Muscle Protein Synthetic Response to Presleep Protein Ingestion in Older Men.
 The Journal of Nutrition.
 2016